Electrification, Hybridization & Alternative fuels

 Step by step toward automated driving

-General manager electronics division
+Alexander Holler General manager electronics division Inter Control Germany

 This presentation proposes ways to evolve from a driver-centric industrial vehicle to automated driving.
 Special consideration will be given to increasing the level of automation step by step in a way that work results of previous steps can be utilized for later, higher levels of automation.
 Furthermore, functional safety aspects will be covered in theory as well as on a real-life autonomous vehicle.